-Yale is a member of the Coalition for Access, Affordability, and Success, a new application platform offered by a diverse group of more than 100 public and private US colleges and universities.
+Yale is a member of the Coalition for Access, Affordability, and Success, an application platform offered by a diverse group of more than 150 public and private US colleges and universities.
 Every Coalition institution provides need-based financial aid or low-cost in-state tuition, and has a six-year graduation rate of at least 70%.
 Yale’s six-year graduation rate is 97%.

 The Coalition Application is one of three ways to apply to Yale for first-year admission.
 Yale has no preference for one type of application over another.
 Submit one - and only one - application per admissions cycle.

 Reasons why the Coalition Application might be right for you: